-Note: Councils must adopt standing orders, however they do not need to be adopted every three years.
-Councils are encouraged to review their existing standing orders early in their term to ensure that the settings are appropriate for their needs.
+Note: Councils The Committee must adopt standing orders, however they do not need to be adopted every three years.
+Councils are The Committee is encouraged to review their existing standing orders early in their term to ensure that the settings are appropriate for their needs.

-5. Appointments and elections
+1.-Appointments and elections

-5.1 Voting system for chairs, deputies, and committee chairs
+2.1-Voting system for chairs, deputies, and committee chairs